LouisMazel/maz-ui/packages/themes/README.md

   darkClass: 'dark',
   // Class added to <html> when light mode is forced (default: 'light')
   lightClass: 'light',
-  // Smooth color transition on dark/light toggle (default: true)
-  // Can also be `false` for instant switch or `{ duration, easing }` for custom values
-  colorTransition: { duration: '300ms', easing: 'ease-in-out' },
   // remember the active preset name across reloads (default: true)
   persistPreset: true,
 })